Beyond naval interventions in Somali piracy

 The need to build the capacity of the Somali coast guard and navy is imperative.
 The international navies presently patrolling the Somali coast could engage the national navy and coast guard in exercises to ensure support skills acquisition and experience sharing.
 The national navy and coast guard should also be included in regional naval exercises to enhance their capacities.

 Somalia through its membership of the International Monitoring Control and Surveillance Network receives training for its MCS officials on how to improve their effectiveness and enhance their skills as they combat IUU.
 The Somali Fisheries Working Group has also been supporting the development of local skills in fisheries management, especially in MCS functions.
 The working group is also expected to assist the Federal government in establishing a Somali Federal Fisheries Authority and a Fisheries Monitoring and Control Centre.

 The success of regional counter-piracy efforts, unfortunately, is no guarantee against the future resurgence of piracy activities.
 The most effective solution to piracy in the Gulf of Aden is to support the political and socio-economic development of Somalia.
 Until this is achieved, there is an urgent need for international efforts to go beyond traditional maritime security concerns to include issues such as environmental and fisheries crime.

-Joana Ama Osei-Tutu is the SAIIA 2015 GARN Visiting Fellow with SAIIA's Governance of Africa’s Resources Programme.
+Joana Ama Osei-Tutu was the SAIIA 2015 GARN Visiting Fellow with SAIIA’s Governance of Africa’s Resources Programme.